The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 This makes your neck muscles relax and relieves the pressure off them effectively.

-It also slightly expands the space around your neck vertebrae, which allows for more blood flow (and oxygen!) to the area – bringing pain-relieving and healing components – faster and better.
+It also slightly expands the space around your neck vertebrae, which allows for more blood flow (and oxygen!) to the area.

 neck hammock review